What is a Fractional CMO and Who Needs One?

 When your business is experiencing rapid growth, sometimes your needs don’t scale uniformly.
-You may find that you need specialized marketing and strategy services that can help you continue to move forward, but that you aren’t ready for big six-figure commitments.
-While traditionally, businesses have either had to chose between options that were less than ideal, our model offers choices that are a perfect, customized fit.
+You may find that you need specialized marketing and strategy services that can help you continue to move forward, but that you aren’t ready for multi-six-figure commitments.
+While traditionally businesses have either had to choose between options that were less than ideal, our CMOx model offers choices that are a perfect, customized fit.
 We’d like to introduce you to the Fractional CMO and what someone in this role can do for your brand.

 What is a Fractional CMO?

 In the usual course of events, when companies grow enough to need services a Chief Marketing Officer provides but are still not at the level where they can hire someone senior and experienced, they go one of two ways.
 In one scenario, they hand CMO tasks to a more junior person from within their organization.
 This is someone with a marketing experience and background.
 However, they lack the executive background, which is the other part of the CMO’s job.
 This person starts out handling tasks like posting to social media, writing blog posts and others.
 But, over time, they get overwhelmed.
 If they are tasked with creating strategy for the business, they may be over their heads.
 Not everyone can handle content strategy effectively.
 Sometimes you find a diamond in the rough who just needed an opportunity, but those people are rare.
 Maybe one in 100 effective marketers has the skill to move on to these important executive positions.

 The other path is to take the leap and hire a CMO, either from a competitor or from someone in a similar industry.
 This can wind up putting a significant drain on a growing company’s funds.
 When a company is bringing in revenue of around $750,000 per year, tying up a third of that in one salary can be crippling.
 It can be very hard to make that investment worthwhile.